itabishraza/tabish-currency-converter/README.md

 #Installation

-Either through cloning with git or by using npm (the recommended way):
+Either through cloning with git or by using npm (the recommended way)

 `npm install -g tabish-currency-converter`

 ## Import